magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ...
 ```

-Now create the `reagent.html` file in the `html` directory of the `modern-cljs`:
+Now create the `reagent.html` file in the `html` directory of the `modern-cljs`

 ```bash
 cd /path/to/modern-cljs
 touch html/reagent.html
 ```

-and copy into it the following very simple `html` code which resemble
+and copy into it the following very simple `html` code:
-both the `index.html` file from the react tutorial and the
-`index.html` file from the `modern-cljs` project.

 ```html
 <!DOCTYPE html>